Introduction to KYC and AML

 A comprehensive KYC process typically consists of several key components.
 These components include customer identification, customer due diligence, risk assessment, and ongoing monitoring.
 Let’s explore each of these elements in furt:

-While KYC focuses on verifying the identity of customers, AML, or Anti-Money Laundering, is a broader framework aimed at preventing and detecting money laundering and other financial crimes.
-Money laundering is the process of hiding the sources of money that have been gained illegally and making them look genuine.
-AML measures are designed to identify and report suspicious transactions that may indicate money laundering activities.
+While KYC concentrates on proving the identity of clients, AML, or Anti-Money Laundering is a more comprehensive system that is aimed at stopping from identifying and stopping money laundering as well as other financial criminal acts.
+The process of money laundering consists concealing the source of funds obtained illegally and making them appear legitimate.
+AML measures are intended to detect suspicious transactions that could indicate that there is a money laundering activity.

 An effective AML program comprises several key components.
 These components include risk assessment, internal controls, training and awareness, suspicious activity reporting, and regulatory compliance.
 Let’s analyze each of these parts in more detail: